Make AI more responsible!

 Manual documentation can be time-consuming and is often outdated.
 By automating this process, Model Cards significantly reduce the time spent on documentation.
 This streamlines the documentation process for data scientists and alleviates the burden of writing extensive documentation, ultimately saving valuable time that can be used for developing.

-The Data Science Team at Wayflyer built their own internal tool, following the concepts of Model Cards using various open source solutions.
-In an interview their Data Science Manager told us his team was “able to decrease the time spent on documentation by a factor of ~10 with automated Model Cards”.
+The Data Science Team at Wayflyer built their own internal tool, following the concepts of Model Cards using various open-source solutions.
+In an interview, their Data Science Manager told us his team was “able to decrease the time spent on documentation by a factor of ~10 with automated Model Cards”.

 Increase Transparency and Knowledge Sharing for all Stakeholders